-Editor's Note: With volatility showing no signs of diminishing in 2019, Christine Benz explores six jobs investors can knock off to keep themselves focused on the big picture.
+Editor's Note: With volatility up again amid trade tensions, Christine Benz explores six jobs investors can knock off to keep themselves focused on the big picture.

 "Stay the course."